widged/gb-elm-language/en/intro/03-static type.md

 add x y = x + y
 ```

 Any type annotation must include a `:` and the type of the value returned.
 The `:` means "has type".
 Types always begin with a capital letter (or open parenthesis).
+Note.
+Whenever a capital letter is followed by a dot, it's a module, not a type. `String.length` means the `length` function in the `String` module.

 With functions that accept arguments, the argument types are added before the result value type.
 Each argument type is followed by a `->` that can be read as “returns”.
 Think of the rightmost type as the type of the return value, and the others as arguments.
 The pattern is then `function name : 1st arg type -> 2nd arg type -> return type`